Round goby: Feeding

 Round gobies actively feed both nocturnally and diurnally and are believed to detect prey only while stationary.
 The primary diet of round gobies includes mollusks, crustaceans, worms, fish eggs, zebra mussels, small fish, insect larvae, and other small invertebrates (insects and amphipods) living on the bottom of lakes and streams.
 In spring, the main elements of their diet in the Sasyk Lagoon are Hydrobia, Cerastoderma, and Abra.
 In the same season, near the Romanian coasts of the Black Sea, the round goby feeds on polychaetes, crustaceans (Idotea balthica, Pachygrapsus marmoratus, Xantho poressa, etc.), and juvenile gobies.
 Near Sevastopol, the round goby feeds on molluscs (Mytilaster lineatus and Abra sp.).
+In the Baltic Sea, they impact Mytilus edulis populations.

 In the Gulf of Odessa, twenty-three items are identified in the diet of the round goby; Mytilus galloprovincialis, Setia pulcherrima, Mytilaster lineatus, Lentidium mediterraneum, Idotea balthica, and Alitta (Nereis) succinea dominate in the spring, while in the summer, the diet consists mainly of Sphaeroma pulchellum and L. mediterraneum.
 The mussels M. galloprovincialis and M. lineatus are important in all seasons.

+In the Great Lakes, where it is invasive, they prey on Dreissena polymorpha, another Great Lakes exotic from the same native region.
+A complete lateral line system allows them to feed in complete darkness.
+In the Great Lakes, they also eat the young and eggs of Cottus bairdii, Percina caprodes, Etheostoma spp., and Salvelinus namaycush, among other species, making them a threat to those native populations.